Marin-Weigel/Roon-Dynamic-Range-Metering-Bridge/README.md

 Navigate the desktop menu to "Preferences" and click "Add/Remove Software".

-To find and then **install the Jack sound server user interface** in the repository search field, enter:
+To find and then **install the Jack sound server user interface and the meters**, consecutively type and "Apply" following entries in the repository search field:

 ***qjackctl***

-When found, check the box and install via "Apply".

-To **install the meters**, consecutively type and "Apply" following entries in the repository search field:

 ***jkmeter***